 Civil Rights Violations

-Sullenger Law Office helps individuals pursue civil rights claims when they have been subjected to unlawful treatment by the government in violation of the Constitution.
+Sullenger Law Office -- now a division of Boehl, Stopher, & Graves, LLP -- helps individuals pursue civil rights claims when they have been subjected to unlawful treatment by the government in violation of the Constitution.
 We have represented government employees and citizens mistreated by the government.

 Government employees, such as teachers, retain their rights even though they are subject to some limitations because of the government's interest in running an efficient workplace.
 Government employees still receive First Amendment protection when they speak on matters of public concern.
 Employees cannot, of course, simply "bad-mouth" the employer.
 They can, however, identify problems with the operations of the government employer without retribution.